contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_test/02_validate-http-responses.md

 <a class="anchor" name="json-path"></a>
 ## JSON path

-The reference documentation is located [here](http://goessner.net/articles/JsonPath/ "reference documentation of JSON Path").
+The reference documentation is located <a href="http://goessner.net/articles/JsonPath/" title="reference documentation of JSON Path" target="_blank">here <i class="fa fa-external-link" aria-hidden="true"></i></a>.

-You can also find an online JSON Path evaluator [here](http://jsonpath.com/ "JSON Path online evaluator").
+You can also find an online JSON Path evaluator <a href="http://jsonpath.com/" title="JSON Path online evaluator">here <i class="fa fa-external-link" aria-hidden="true"></i></a>.
 Please note that the underlying implementation may differ from the one used in Restlet Client, hence the results may differ.

 Here are a few hints to help you use JSON payloads: